Somesingman/ea-graveyard/README.md

 ### Link

 The link should be to a resource that announces the closure of the studio along with additional informationa about the game studio and the games it is known for developing.
-Links to Wikipedia or a new organization is preferable. **Please do not use links from the studio or parent company itself, it is common for these links to go dead after the studio's closure.**
+Links to a news organization is preferable. **Please do not use links from the studio or parent company itself, it is common for these links to go dead after the studio's closure.**

 ### Search Tags